avlidienbrunn/multihtmlparse/README.md

 * Why not newer docker-compose version?
     - Because then it didnt work with podman
 * Can you add XYZ parser/language?
-    - I wont be actively maintaining this project.
+    - Maybe, but I wont be actively maintaining this project.
 Feel free to send a PR, or make a fork.
 * Why ~~GPL~~ MIT license?
     - Even though no future customer deserves to pay for this crappy code, I don't want any contributor to withhold code for the sake of avoiding "locking it into" a GPL-like license.
+So MIT it is.

+## Currently supported parsers

+* dotnet/AngleSharp
+* dotnet/HtmlAgilityPack
+* elixir/floki
+* elixir/floki+fasthtml
+* elixir/floki+html5ever
+* golang/goquery
+* golang/htmlquery
+* java/jsoup
+* node/node-html-parser
+* node/cheeriojsdom
+* node/parse5
+* node/jsdom
+* php/DOMDocument
+* php/SimpleXML
+* python/html.parser
+* python/html5lib
+* python/lxml
+* ruby/nokogiri
+* ruby/ox
+* rust/scraper

 ## TODO
 * Use smaller base docker images